rajgiriUW/AFMSoftware/README.md

 ### Documentation

 [Documentation](https://htmlpreview.github.io/?https://github.com/rajgiriUW/AFMSoftware/blob/master/sphinx_documentation/_build/html/index.html)
-Thanks to Linda Taing for all the hard work over the years.
+Thanks to Luka Taing for all the hard work over the years.

 There is a lot of documentation of functions (but not that much in the way of a user guide) in the subfolder "sphinx_documentation" when you download the package, under ```_build/html```